Skip to main content

 Overview

-The FlowX Knowledge Base integration enables you to ingest static documents and dynamic data feeds into contextual Knowledge Bases that AI agents can query when preparing responses.
+The FlowX Knowledge Base integration enables you to ingest static documents into contextual Knowledge Bases that AI agents can query when preparing responses.
 This integration provides a centralized repository for information that can be semantically searched and retrieved by AI agents during workflow execution.

 Knowledge Bases use vector embeddings and semantic search to find the most relevant information for AI agent queries.